Bakhtawarkhan90/Bakhtawarkhan90/README.md

 - 📫 How to reach me **bakhtawarkhan1367@gmail.com**

-- ⚡ Fun fact **1.
-Sure, here's a fun fact you can add to your GitHub profile: > **Did you know?** The **first ever commit** on GitHub was made by GitHub co-founder, Chris Wanstrath, on February 8, 2008.
+- ⚡ Fun fact
+   1. **Did you know?** The **first ever commit** on GitHub was made by GitHub co-founder, Chris Wanstrath, on February 8, 2008.
 The commit message was `initial commit of rails app`.
 Since then, millions of developers like us have been committing and pushing code, making GitHub a hub for collaboration and learning.
-Let's keep the tradition alive!🚀 2.
+Let's keep the tradition alive!🚀
+  2. 2.
 You can’t hum if you’re holding your nose.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">